gdemeester3112/Lab_Report5/LabReport5.md

 ![Image](Command_Ran.png)

-> This was the command I ran to run my grade.sh file
+> This was the command I ran to run my grade.sh file which caused a bug

 ### This is my code after